Isaak Iselin in Hawaiʻi, 1807

 Iselin mentions eating prohibitions, which were a part of the kapu–system, in which numerous foods as well as activities were restricted for distinct groups of society (e.g. women), often for a given time.
 They also applied to the king.

 The (in Iselin's eyes) extremely embarrassing incident of the two noblewomen was not deemed publishable.
 Self–censorship is an important factor in understanding Iselin's writing: in general, it applied particularly to issues relating to sexuality and nudity.
-(Note that to be able to climb back into a canoe fully clothed requires physical strength and good coordination, and thus the noblewoman's actions may undermine Iselin's claim of inebriation.)

 By writing about Hawaiians, Isaak Iselin differentiated discursively between ali'i and makaʻāinana.
 The former were portrayed as individuals with agency, with their names often recorded; the latter were a group with collective behaviours and practically no individual agency.